CeON/CERMINE/README.md

 Using CERMINE
 -------------

+CERMINE can be used for:

+  * extracting metadata, full text and parsed references from a PDF file,
+  * extracting metadata from reference strings.

 **Maven dependency**

 CERMINE can be used in Java projects by adding the following dependency and repository to the project's *pom.xml* file: